AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 ```

 It's a common practice to annotate symbols in public header files, but these headers are also
-usually shipped to a customer, and the customer doesn't need this annotation in their code.
+usually shipped to customers, and customers don't need this annotation in their code.
 This macro needs to be defined to nothing when used outside of our build system.
 `cmake` automatically provides `<target>_EXPORTS`
 [compiler definition](https://cmake.org/cmake/help/latest/prop_tgt/DEFINE_SYMBOL.html)